 And, if you have a job to add, please fill out our JOB SUBMISSION FORM.

-We are seeking a case manager supervisor with experience in the elder care continuum to manage our case management team.
-Through partnerships with long term care insurers, Assured Allies will offer pre-claim support to aging adults and/or their family caregivers.
+We are seeking a Director of Case Management with experience in the elder care continuum to manage our case management team.
+Through partnerships with insurers, Assured Allies will offer pre-claim support to aging adults and / or their family caregivers.
 The team of supervised Ally Case Managers will provide virtual case management, support to families, and coordination of services (e.g med management, home care, home modifications, OT/PT).